Helena-Q1111/Chord2Vec-Reproduction-Demo/README.md

 # Chord2Vec Reproduction and Interactive Demo

 This repository contains a PyTorch-based Chord2Vec reproduction pipeline and a fully static interactive web demo.
+It demonstrates how machine learning models can learn harmonic relationships from symbolic music data and turn them into audible, explorable musical results.

 The project is built around Hooktheory harmony annotations and includes: